How to Make a Website to Sell Beats

 Guest post by Adam Percy, Senior design and support technician at Bandzoogle

-Unlike other musicians, being a beat maker/producer is more than just being an artist or creative individual – you’re also in business.
-So promoting your brand and products while maintaining a high profile on the web is extremely critical.
+Unlike other musicians, being a beat maker/producer is more than just being an artist or creative individual–you’re also in business.
+So promoting your brand and products while maintaining a high profile on the web is critical.

 Start with design, and keep it simple

-If you look at any of the best business sites, one thing you may notice is that their designs are simple.
+When you look at any of the best business sites, you may notice that their designs are simple.
 Usually there are a few areas these sites tend to focus on that make a big design impact, with a few colors for pages and text that tie to their brand.

-There’s a very good reason successful businesses do this with their sites – designs like this ensure that visitors are initially ‘drawn in’ by a solid visual representation of your company, like a header or logo.
+There’s a very good reason successful businesses do this with their sites: Designs like this ensure that visitors are initially ‘drawn in’ by a solid visual representation of the company, like a header or logo.
 These visitors also immediately associate the color palette on the pages with the company branding.

-In other words, it makes you memorable, and it ensures everything is easy to read and navigate for your visitors.
+In other words, it makes the company memorable, and it ensures everything is easy to read and navigate.

 As your site will represent your visual brand on the web as well as the beats you make, it’s particularly important to use professional images in the site header.
 This could be of your studio space, or of you in the studio.

-Another option is to use ‘stock’ imagery.
-Many photography websites provide high quality stock images for free, but if using stock images, be picky.
-You’re showcasing your business – make sure the images you use represent that as best as possible, because you’re a unique producer, and your images should reflect this.
+Another option is to use stock imagery.
+Many photography websites provide high-quality stock images for free, but if using stock images, be picky.
+You’re showcasing your business, so make sure the images you use represent that as best as possible.
+You’re a unique producer, and your images should reflect that.